 Once your domain gets indexed and you’ve set up hosting, you’re ready to add content and link to your money site(s) or client sites.
 Steve at Texfly has an excellent guide to setting up PBN domains, so I’ll refer you to his work for the next steps.

 Most SEOs develop their own processes over time and I recommend you do too.
 I set up my domains exactly as Steve does, but his recommendations are a good place to start.
 Unlike Steve, I don’t worry at all about social media for my PBN sites.
 I don’t use any analytics on my site and I don’t add any monetization.

 Go Forth and Find Good Domains!

 With this strategy, we’ve had about 80% of the domains we register index within about 2 weeks.

-There may be a learning curve, but with the information I’ve shared with you in this tutorial you’ll now be able to purchase high-quality domains way below market value.
+There may be a learning curve, but with the information, I’ve shared with you in this tutorial you’ll now be able to purchase high-quality expired domains way below market value.
 And you’ll be able to rank your money sites and your clients in a consistent reliable way.

-Don’t get paralyzed by doubt, go register a few domains today and start getting ranked.
+Don’t get paralyzed by doubt, go register a few domains today and get ranked.